grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Lint

-The purpose of the following command is to provide YAML and PromQL expression formatting within the rule file.
+The `lint` command provides YAML and PromQL expression formatting within the rule file.

 This command edits the rule file in place.
 To perform a trial run that does not make changes, you can use the dry run flag (`-n`).

-> **Note**: This command does not verify if a query is correct and does not interact with your Grafana Mimir cluster.
+> **Note:** This command does not verify if a query is correct and does not interact with your Grafana Mimir cluster.

 ```bash
 mimirtool rules lint <file_path>...